moryama171/fullstack2020-part3/README.md

 - use `morgan` library for logging
 - use VS Code [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test requests
 - deployment on Heroku
-- setup and connect a MongoDB
+- configuration of MongoDB
 - CRUD operations with `mongoose`
+- endpoint error handling

 ## Notes